 1. It is my responsibility to provide appropriate services to all students, including those with documented disabilities.
 Please make an appointment to see me if you need to discuss individual accommodations.
 If you have questions about available services, you should contact the Learning Needs and Evaluation Center at 243-5180 or 243-5180 (V/TDD).
 Any accommodation not resulting from a LNEC documented disability will be offered to all learners.

-2. If the course schedule contains a conflict with your religious practice, please contact me and accommodations will be made.
+2. If the course schedule produces a conflict with your religious beliefs and/or practices, please contact me and accommodations will be made.